Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A man who cannot tolerate small misfortunes can never accomplish great things."
+> "Success is going from failure to failure without losing your enthusiasm"
-> — **Chinese Proverb**
+> — **Winston Churchill**

 ---